jgange/test/README.md

 # test
-Edited this file to show how commits work
+Edited this file to show how commits work - Feature branch
-Added more text